Shilha language: Stress and intonation

-Stress and intonation in Shilha are the subject of a monograph by Roettger (2017), who used instrumental testing.
-He established the fact that Shilha does not have lexical stress (Roettger 2017:59), as noted earlier by Stumme (1899:14) and Galand (1988, 2.16).
+There is currently no evidence of word stress in Tashlhiyt.

 Vowels

 Shilha has three phonemic vowels, with length not a distinctive feature.
 The vowels show a fairly wide range of allophones.
 The vowel /a/ is most often realized as [a] or [æ], and /u/ is pronounced without any noticeable rounding except when adjacent to w.
 The presence of a pharyngealized consonant invites a more centralized realization of the vowel, as in kraḍ [krɐdˤ] "three", kkuẓ [kkɤzˤ] "four", sḍis [sdˤɪs] "six" (compare yan [jæn] "one", sin [sin] "two", smmus [smmʊs] "five").

 Additional phonemic vowels occur sporadically in recent loanwords, for example /o/ as in rristora "restaurant" (from French).

 Transitional vowels and "schwa"

 In addition to the three phonemic vowels, there are non-phonemic transitional vowels, often collectively referred to as "schwa".
 Typically, a transitional vowel is audible following the onset of a vowelless syllable CC or CCC, if either of the flanking consonants, or both, are voiced, for example tigmmi [tiɡĭmmi] "house", amḥḍar [amɐ̆ʜdˤɐr] "schoolboy".
 In the phonetic transcriptions of Stumme (1899) and Destaing (1920, 1940), many such transitional vowels are indicated.

 Later authors such as Aspinion (1953), use the symbol e to mark the place where a transitional vowel may be heard, irrespective of its quality, and they also write e where in reality no vowel, however short, is heard, for example akessab /akssab/ "owner of livestock", ar icetta /ar iʃtta/ "he's eating".
 The symbol e, often referred to as "schwa", as used by Aspinion and others, thus becomes a purely graphical device employed to indicate that the preceding consonant is a syllable onset: [a.k(e)s.sab], [a.ri.c(e)t.ta].
 As Galand has observed, the notation of "schwa" in fact results from "habits which are alien to Shilha".
 And, as conclusively shown by Ridouane (2008), transitional vowels or "intrusive vocoids" cannot even be accorded the status of epenthetic vowels.
 It is therefore preferable not to write transitional vowels or "schwa", and to transcribe the vowels in a strictly phonemic manner, as in Galand (1988) and all recent text editions.